WheezyE/Winelink/docs/README.md

 curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && \
      bash install_winelink.sh
 ```
- - A full installation takes about 10 minutes (with user prompts)
- - If desired, you can tell the script to only install VARA by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`
+###### _If desired, you can tell the script to only install VARA by running `curl -O https://raw.githubusercontent.com/WheezyE/Winelink/main/install_winelink.sh && bash install_winelink.sh vara_only`_

 ## Known issues
- - ARDOP & VARA often have trouble connecting to RMS Express (over local TCP) when they first start up.
-Just restart them through RMS Express until they do connect (this is a bug in wine).
+ - _RMS Express sometimes won't connect (over TCP) to ARDOP & VARA.
+Just close RMS Express and re-open it (this is a bug in wine)._
- - VARA's CPU gauge doesn't display (this is a bug in wine).
+ - _VARA's CPU gauge doesn't display (this is a bug in wine)._
- - VARA doesn't connect to DRA boards at this time (this might be a bug in wine or box86).
+ - _VARA doesn't connect to DRA boards at this time (this might be a bug in wine or box86)._
+ - _Wine can sometimes freeze your OS completely if it gets overloaded.
+If this happens on a Raspberry Pi, you can SSH into the Pi and then run `wineserver -k` to force-quit Wine.
+You can also just power-off/on your system._
- - Enabling VARA HF's waterfall display can sometimes crash VARA & RMS Express.
+ - _Enabling VARA HF's waterfall display can sometimes crash RMS Express & VARA._
- - Using Monitor Mode in VARA can freeze VARA.
-(Users might have to delete their VARA config file to recover: `rm ~/.wine/drive_c/VARA/VARA.ini`)
+ - _Enabling VARA's Monitor Mode can freeze VARA.
+(Users might have to delete their VARA config file to recover: `rm ~/.wine/drive_c/VARA/VARA.ini`)_

 ## Credits
- - [ptitSeb](https://github.com/ptitSeb/box86) for box86 debugging (& everyone on [the TwisterOS discord](https://discord.gg/Fh8sjmu))
+ - [ptitSeb](https://github.com/ptitSeb/box86) for box86 (& everyone on [the TwisterOS discord](https://discord.gg/Fh8sjmu))
 >      (ptitSeb, pale, chills340, Itai-Nelken, Heasterian, phoenixbyrd,
 >       monkaBlyat, lowspecman420, epychan, !FlameKat53, #lukefrenner,
 >       icecream95, SpacingBat3, Botspot, Icenowy, Longhorn, et.al.)